CleverCloud/documentation/content/doc/addons/keycloak.md

 ### Known issues
 #### Java application deployment may fail.

-> Sometimes, application dependencies such as PostgreSQL may take a longer time to be started.
+> Sometimes, application dependencies such as PostgreSQL may take a longer time to be start.
 Wait and relaunch the deployment to fix this issue

 - On the `Overview` tab from the Java application page;
 - Click `RE-BUILD AND RESTART`.